 We got very lucky, but unfortunately, for others - not so much.

 The type of debt used in a property or business is one of the biggest risk factors in any investment.
-Bridge debt isn’t inherently bad—I’ve personally invested in deals with bridge debt—but it must be used appropriately.
-And — when evaluating an investment in private real estate, be sure to scour the internet for any red flags about the sponsor.
+Bridge debt isn’t inherently bad - I’ve personally invested in deals with bridge debt, but it must be used appropriately.
+When evaluating an investment in private real estate, be sure to scour the internet for any red flags about the sponsor.
 This should always be a key part of your due diligence.